 All students in publicly funded schools in the Commonwealth of Massachusetts are required to participate in MCAS testing.
 To earn a high school diploma, as of the date of this publication, students must pass the required number of MCAS exams, with the appropriate scores.
-Please see the chart below for specific information on exams and passing score information.
+The Victor School will offer MCAS in alignment with DESE requirements and scheduling.